YeongHyeon/Transformer-TF2/README.md

 ## Dataset

-We use the MNIST dataset for confirming the working of the transformer.
+The MNIST dataset is used for confirming the working of the transformer.
-We process the MNIST dataset as follows for regarding as a sequential form.
+The dataset is processed as follows for regarding as a sequential form.
 * Trim off the sides from the square image.
   * (H X W) -> (H X W_trim)
     * H (Height) = W (Width) = 28